Konstantinos P. Nikoloutsos, Ph.D.

 B.A., Classics, University of Thessaloniki, 1994

-Dr. Nikoloutsos regularly teaches Beginning Latin, Intermediate Latin, Beginning Ancient Greek, and Intermediate Ancient Greek.
-In addition, he teaches Classical Mythology, Classical Tragedy, Greece and Rome in Film, Sexuality and Gender in the Ancient World for the Honors Program, and upper-division courses in Latin literature, such as Roman Elegy and Oratory.
+Dr. Nikoloutsos regularly teaches Beginning and Intermediate Latin.
+In addition, he has taught Classical Mythology, Ancient Greece and Rome in the Cinema, Sexuality and Gender in the Ancient World for the Honors Program, Sports and Recreation in Antiquity, and upper-division courses in Latin literature, such as Roman Elegy, Oratory, and Historiography.

 Edited Volumes & Special Issues